tylerneylon/math/randnn/randnn.md

 (aka Xavier) initialization that make it easier to find the sweet spot on this spectrum [@he2015delving], [@glorot2010understanding].
 These methods use expressions like $1/\sqrt{n},$ where $n$ is the number of inputs to a layer.
-I'll provide a quick bit of intuition behind why that particular expression is a useful barometer for the scale of your random weights.
+I'll provide a quick bit of intuition as to why that particular expression is a useful barometer for the scale of your random weights.